kirilcvetkov92/Vehicle-Detection/README.md

 ### Sliding Window Search

-#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?
+#### 1. Describtion about how I implemented a sliding window search and how did I decide what scales to search and how much to overlap windows.

 The full code is available in cv_utils.py:find_cars (Line:115 - Line:179)